 Xiongnu horsemen organized multiple raids on Chinese bases for three years and Modu instituted a strong hold over all the plains beyond Qin’s Wall.
 Under Modu’s pressure, Chinese imperial margraves were wavering in their loyalty for the now-weak central monarchy.
 Finally an important military general of the monarchy, Han Xin, switched sides and agreed to submit to Xiongnu rule tearing a considerable portion of Chinese territory away for Modu’s rule.
 This treason urged Chinese emperor to act abruptly.
 Next year new emperor of China, Gaozu of Han, broke the Xiongnu siege surrounding his royal capital, Taiyuan, and managed to drive the nomads northward.
 However, Modu, ready for such counter-initiate, mobilized his entire forces to blockade the emperor on a high plateau on Baideng and pinned him in his camp with a force over 300,000 horsemen for seven long days.

 Emperor Gaozu was in utter despair and far away from any possible reinforcement options.
-He was willed to fight until an honourable death on the battlefield but his advisor, Chen Ping, persuaded him to send a secret mission away to bribe Modu’s wife with an unknown name.
+He was willing to fight until an honourable death on the battlefield but his advisor, Chen Ping, persuaded him to send a secret mission away to bribe Modu’s wife with a secret identity.
 What the mission actually offered as a bribe is also unknown today.
 The underlying reason of acceptance is also unknown.
-Modu’s wife should have been living in a remarkable wealth for her age, she didn’t actually needed any money.
+Modu’s wife should have been living in a remarkable wealth for her age, she didn’t actually need any money.
 Regardlessly, Records make us sure that she accepted.
 Later, she convinced his chanyu husband to halt the bloodshed coming through.
 Modu relieved Emperor and agreed to negotiate peace terms.

 (Imperial borders in the time of Modu, especially depicting the invaded parts of North China.)